100 Notable alumni of

 -

-Hans Makart was a 19th-century Austrian academic history painter, designer, and decorator.
-Makart was a prolific painter whose ideas significantly influenced the development of visual art in Austria-Hungary, Germany, and beyond.
+Hans Makart was an Austrian academic history painter, designer and decorator.
+Makart was a prolific painter whose ideas significantly influenced the development of visual art in Austria-Hungary, Germany, and other countries.

 -